 “Along with associated symptoms, there are a number of psychiatric disorders that are commonly found in children and adolescents who have been traumatized.
 One commonly co-occurring disorder is major depression.
 Other disorders include substance abuse; anxiety disorders such as separation anxiety, panic disorder, and generalized anxiety disorder; and externalizing disorders such as attention-deficit/hyperactivity disorder, oppositional defiant disorder, and conduct disorder.”

 Any one of these symptoms can be a heavy load, yet we have found that a bit of strategically applied weight could help lessen the burden.
-CapeAble weighted blankets can help soothe fear and anxiety through the Deep Touch Pressure, which prompts the brain to release serotonin and dopamine.
+CapeAble weighted blankets can help soothe fear and anxiety through our exclusive SmartWeightTM technology which delivers the Deep Touch Pressure, which prompts the brain to release serotonin and dopamine.
 These neurotransmitters calm the nervous system and can help anyone, from big bodies to little bodies, reach a peaceful, relaxed state.

 Our blankets come in different sizes, weights, colors, and patterns to suit any child.
 The world may seem scary to any child with PTSD; we want to help create a safe space.